 It’s here where legends such as Dean Martin and Frank Sinatra created a legacy for themselves that helped to build Las Vegas into what is the now the Entertainment Capital of the World.

 Today, that vision has helped to fuel the growth of Las Vegas.
-Within only a five-mile stretch on Las Vegas Boulevard, from The Four Seasons to the Stratosphere, you’ll find well over 500 restaurants, 50 nightclub and bars, 25 spas, 30 shows and attractions and of course, a 550-foot observation wheel.
+Within only a five-mile stretch on Las Vegas Boulevard, from The Four Seasons to the The STRAT Hotel, Casino & Skypod, you’ll find well over 500 restaurants, 50 nightclub and bars, 25 spas, 30 shows and attractions and of course, a 550-foot observation wheel.
 Not to mention replicas of the Eiffel Tower, a Roman Colosseum and Egyptian pyramids – typical in all cities, right?

 Now, we don’t want to lie to you − the challenge will be difficult.
 Few will complete.
 But, if you have the energy and the motivation, we’ve laid out a road map for you – hitting all the hot spots.

 For those who haven’t been to Las Vegas, it may seem simple enough to walk from one end of the Strip to the other.
 It’s only five miles.
 But five miles in this city isn’t the same as five miles in another.
 Your best option to see everything you want to see is to start at one end and make your way to the other.
-We recommend starting at the Four Seasons and working your way toward the Stratosphere.
+We recommend starting at the Four Seasons and working your way toward The STRAT Hotel, Casino & Skypod.
 And please listen to us when we say don’t attempt to walk to every attraction.

 Breakfast at Four Seasons − the Las Vegas Welcome Sign − Big Apple Coaster at New York-New York